2010 Tonight Show conflict: Aftermath

 Conan premiered in November 2010 to 4 million viewers, leading all late-night talk shows and more than tripling the audience of its direct competition, The Daily Show and The Colbert Report on Comedy Central.
-However, ratings quickly fell; by the following fall the show averaged 1 million viewers in the 18-49 demographic.
+However, ratings quickly fell; by the following fall, the show averaged 1 million viewers in the 18–49 demographic.
 In an effort to bolster ratings, TBS secured the cable syndication rights to The Big Bang Theory at a reported US$2 million per episode to serve as a lead-in to Conan three nights a week.
 Steve Koonin of Turner Entertainment stated in 2012 that Conan is the "centerpiece of TBS".
 The Hollywood Reporter credited it with forging "a digital empire, his company's own shows and a young audience TBS hopes will follow him anywhere."
-TBS announced in May 2017 they renewed the show through 2022.
+TBS announced in May 2017 that they had renewed the show through 2022.
 However, despite the show renewal, it was announced in November 2020 that the show would end in June 2021, with O'Brien producing a weekly variety show for HBO Max.
-His final show aired on June 24, 2021 with a montage of clips from his shows along with an extended farewell monologue.
+His final show aired on June 24, 2021, with a montage of clips from his shows along with an extended farewell monologue.

 Many of the executives involved in the botched transition subsequently left NBC.
-Zucker was fired by Comcast Executive Vice President Steve Burke, but stressed that Comcast's insistence to install their own team was the reason.
+Zucker was fired by Comcast Executive Vice President Steve Burke, but he stressed that Comcast's insistence to install their own team was the reason.
 West Coast business operations executive Marc Graboff opted to leave his contract early, as did programming executive Jeff Gaspin.
-Vice president of late night programming Rick Ludwin died in 2019 from organ failure.
 While O'Brien admitted in 2012 that he occasionally still felt resentment over the events that transpired, he noted that "I had an amazing partnership with NBC and was very disappointed at the outcome".
+He has had no contact with Leno, noting "the odds are we will both leave this Earth without speaking to each other, which is fine.
+There's really nothing to say.
+We both know the deal.
+He knows; I know.
+I'd rather just forget."
 In a 2010 issue of TV Guide, the timeslot conflict ranked No. 1 on a list of TV's biggest "blunders".

-A wax likeness of O'Brien that had been commissioned by NBCUniversal from Madame Tussauds and unveiled during a December 2009 episode of The Tonight Show with Conan O'Brien was quietly returned to the Madame Tussauds museum on Hollywood Boulevard.
-The figure had originally been intended to permanently reside in the "NBCUniversal Experience" theme park attraction.
+A wax likeness of O'Brien that had been commissioned by NBC Universal from Madame Tussauds and unveiled during a December 2009 episode of The Tonight Show with Conan O'Brien was quietly returned to the Madame Tussauds museum on Hollywood Boulevard.
+The figure had originally been intended to permanently reside in the "NBC Universal Experience" theme park attraction.
 A remote segment produced a few months into O'Brien's TBS show saw the host humorously reuniting with the wax statue.